In 2009 the All You Can Jet deal came out from Jet Blue.

 I interjected after hearing them mention Royal Dornoch and said it was my favorite course anywhere, and a must-play.

 We then talked briefly about a couple other courses and went back to our meal.

 Then as I sat there and looked over, I realized who I’d just been talking to.

 Steph Curry – who is known to be a scratch golfer.

 It’s not very often you sit down for lunch and end up interrupting one of the most famous guys in the country.
-After we finished up and both parties were heading for the door, I asked for the photo – and still feel kind of guilty about doing it, but he was extremely gracious and cool about it.
+After we finished up and both parties were heading for the door, I had the opportunity to get a photo, so I reluctantly accepted, and obviously I’m glad I did!

 Also really cool guys.